 Pacific ocean perch are commonly known as POP.
 POP are light red, with some small dark, olive-green areas.LAUNCH GALLERY

 Pacific ocean perch is one of about 70 kinds of rockfish (Sebastes spp.) found from the Bering Sea to Baja California.
-It is one of the most important commercial species in the northeast Pacific and makes up the majority of the rockfish catch in Alaska.
+It is one of the most important commercial species in the northeast Pacific and is the primary rockfish caught in Alaska rockfish fisheries.

 LOCATION & HABITAT